Skip to main content

 PAXLOVID consists of tablets for a 5-day oral treatment regimen, with morning and evening doses.

-NOTE: If you are a patient with moderate kidney disease, you may receive a carton with daily blister cards that have been modified to ensure you receive the correct dose.
+NOTE: Patients with moderate kidney disease may receive a carton with daily blister cards that have been modified to ensure the correct dose is given.

 To help determine whether the tablets are authentic, look for specific text on each side of the tablets